VeloPayments/v-c-vm/docs/initial_design.md

 } bytecode_t;
 ```
 For this version the magic number will be `0xDECAF`.
-The content of the structure is not garanteed to be backwards compatible yet.
+The content of the structure is not guaranteed to be backwards compatible yet.

 ## Instruction format